The Health Benefits of Ceylon vs. Cassia Cinnamon

 "There are liver concerns with regards to coumarin, a compound naturally found in cinnamon, which may be harmful," Brockner says.

-Coumarin is in a wide variety of plants with pleasant flavors, including vanilla bean, but the main source in the human diet is cinnamon, according to a June 2012 article in The Scientific World Journal.
+Coumarin is in a wide variety of plants with pleasant flavors, including vanilla bean, but one of the main sources in the human diet is cinnamon, according to a May 2020 paper in the journal Foods.
 Adverse effects, such as dizziness, diarrhea and vomiting after taking coumarin, are rare and typically associated with eating high amounts.

 Advertisement

-The amount of coumarin in cassia cinnamon is very high and can pose health risks, such as liver damage, if taken regularly and in large quantities, found research published in October 2013 in BMC Complementary Medicine and Therapies.
+The amount of coumarin in cassia cinnamon is very high and can pose health risks, such as liver damage, if taken regularly and in large quantities, per older research published in October 2013 in BMC Complementary Medicine and Therapies.

 Just 1 teaspoon of cassia cinnamon powder contains around 5.8 to 12.1 milligrams of coumarin, a relatively wide range.
 Even so, this amount is often above the Tolerable Daily Intake of 0.1 milligram/kilogram of body weight each day set by the European Food Safety Authority.